 Furthermore, Tanzania is an extraordinary young country: 45% of Tanzanians are 15 years old and younger.
 This fact bears a great potential to support this young generation in growing their capacities and development opportunities.

-It is with these societal problems and development potential in mind that the Scort Foundation and The Football Club Social Alliance (FCSA) conduct a Young Coach Education in Tanzania in cooperation with our local partners Iringa Development of Youth, Disabled and Children Care (IDYDC), Tanga City Council, Magnet Youth Sports Organisation (MYSO) and Future Stars Academy.
-Over 40 young Tanzanians are trained to become Young Coaches which will enable them to provide safe and engaging sports activities for the children in their communities.
-The programme shows them how to educate about different prevalent social issues through the medium of football.
-Additionally, the participants receive the tools to become proactive leaders in their communities and take over responsibility for their and the children’s future.
+It was with these societal problems and development potential in mind that the Scort Foundation and The Football Club Social Alliance (FCSA) conducted a Young Coach Education in Tanzania in cooperation with our local partners Iringa Development of Youth, Disabled and Children Care (IDYDC), Tanga City Council, Magnet Youth Sports Organisation (MYSO) and Future Stars Academy.
+41 young Tanzanians were trained to become Young Coaches which will enable them to provide safe and engaging sports activities for the children in their communities.
+The programme showed them how to educate about different prevalent social issues through the medium of football.
+Additionally, the participants received the tools to become proactive leaders in their communities and take over responsibility for their and the children’s future.